frontendwizard/awesome-links/README.md

 - [Type Genius](http://www.typegenius.com/) - Find the perfect font combo for your next project.

 ## Other awesomeness
-- [sindresorhus/awesome](https://github.com/sindresorhus/awesome) - A curated list of awesome lists
+- [List of Awesomeness](https://github.com/sindresorhus/awesome) - A curated list of awesome lists
+- [awesome-gulp](https://github.com/alferov/awesome-gulp) - A curated list of awesome gulp resources, plugins, and boilerplates for a better development workflow automation